AnyHand: A Large-Scale Synthetic Dataset for RGB(-D) Hand Pose Estimation: dataset

 \parhead{Lighting.} For foreground-background consistency, we randomize a small set of scene lights and correlate their color statistics with the background patch, so that the rendered hand inherits the dominant illumination tone of the scene (\eg warm indoor tungsten \vs cooler daylight).
 For HDRI environment maps, we directly use the environment illumination to obtain coherent scene lighting.

-\parhead{Cameras.} To ensure viewpoint diversity, we randomize camera intrinsics and extrinsics within realistic ranges, derived from the calibration statistics of real datasets (\eg HO-3D~\cite{hampali2020ho3d}, DexYCB~\cite{chao2021dexycb}, \etc), by mimicking their capture setups, such as hand-camera distance, FOV, and focal length.
-We constrain the hand to remain well-framed to avoid extreme truncation artifacts.
+\parhead{Cameras.} To ensure viewpoint diversity, we randomize camera intrinsics and extrinsics within realistic ranges based on calibration statistics from real datasets such as HO-3D~\cite{hampali2020ho3d} and DexYCB~\cite{chao2021dexycb}.
+The intrinsics, including focal length and field of view, are sampled to mimic those of the real capture setups.
+For the extrinsics, we keep the camera-to-hand distance within realistic bounds (within $0.6$-$0.8$m) and randomize the camera viewpoint over the full 3D viewing sphere around the hand, enabling observations from all-possible directions while constraining the hand to remain well framed, avoiding severe truncation artifacts.

-\parhead{Rendering \datasetnamedpx Dataset.} After preparing the above-described components, we instantiate them into a unified rendering-and-compositing pipeline.
+\parhead{Rendering \datasetnamedpx dataset.} After preparing the above-described components, we instantiate them into a unified rendering-and-compositing pipeline.
 We render all scenes in SAPIEN~\cite{xiang2020sapien}, using its ray-tracing renderer to better capture realistic shading, cast shadows, and specular effects.
 For each sample, we first draw a plausible MANO shape and pose, and apply diffused hand textures with optional color perturbations to get the textured 3D hand mesh.
 Then, we attach a textured forearm segment to the hand in 3D, which provides consistent geometry and appearance across the hand--forearm junction and avoids boundary artifacts common in 2D compositing.
 In particular, we extract the arm mesh from a parametric body model (SMPL/SMPL+H family~\cite{SMPL:2015, SMPL-X:2019, romero2017mano}), align it to the MANO wrist frame, and texture it using SMPLitex~\cite{casas2023smplitex}.
 Finally, we render the foreground hand-arm with background-aware lighting by using the above-described camera randomization.
-For each scene, we render two images from two independently sampled camera poses, improving simulator efficiency while increasing viewpoint diversity.
+For each scene, we render two images from two independently sampled camera viewpoints, improving simulator efficiency while increasing perspective diversity.
 To further diversify the rendered data, we composite the rendered foreground onto a randomly cropped high-resolution background patch and pair it with HDR environment illumination, while keeping foreground-background consistency by correlating scene-light color statistics with the sampled background patch.